Archive for the ‘Uncategorized’ Category

 Natsuo Kirino, Out (1997/2004)

 Kawashima Masayuki, the protagonist of Ryu Murakami’s Piercing (translated by Ralph McCarthy), stands over his baby daughter’s crib with an ice pick, testing his resolve not to use it.
 The full darkness beneath Kawashima’s outwardly happy family life is soon revealed, as we learn that he once stabbed a woman with an ice pick, and he’s afraid he’ll do so again to the baby.
+He convinces himself that the only way to deal with these feelings is to stab a stranger instead.
+So he checks into a hotel, calls for a prostitute, and waits.

 So… here is my stop on Junying’s wondrous blog tour to celebrate the release of her newest book ‘Land of Hope’.